-You’ve already heard how important it is to get involved here.
-If you’re trying but still struggling to find your niche and you don’t feel like you’re connected, don’t just hang out alone in your room.
-Reach out and talk to someone about it.
+If you’re trying to get involved but still struggling to find your niche and you feel unhappy, please reach out and talk to someone about it.
 You can:

 - Make an appointment with a Transfer Transition Program advisor or a Transfer Ambassador.
 We’re always happy to chat about transition.

 - Look into University Health Services’ (UHS) counseling options.
 They have both group and individual counseling options available.
 These options are available at no additional cost to students.

 - Use Let’s Talk, UHS’ drop-in consultation service.
 Great when one conversation might give you the perspective or resources you need.